arisona/berlin_3d/README.md

-# Esri CityEngine project with detailed 3D building models of Berlin Mitte
+# ArcGIS CityEngine project with detailed 3D building models of Berlin Mitte

-This project contains a Esri CityEngine model with ground plane, streets, parcels and 3D models of Berlin Mitte (2x2km) based on the open data provided by Berlin's Senatsverwaltung für Stadtentwicklung und Wohnen (https://www.stadtentwicklung.berlin.de/).
+This project contains a ArcGIS CityEngine model with ground plane, streets, parcels and 3D models of Berlin Mitte (2x2km) based on the open data provided by Berlin's Senatsverwaltung für Stadtentwicklung und Wohnen (https://www.stadtentwicklung.berlin.de/).

 According to the copyright of the source data (see link above) you may use and modify this project